gibson042/syrup/draft-specification.md

 ### Sequences

-The sequence should begin with a `[` and be followed by each item in the sequence, these items are serialized according to their respective types.
-The list ends with a `]`
+The serialization of a sequence begins with a `[`, followed by the serialization of each successive item, and finally ends with a `]`.

 #### Example